ZhangTianhao1993/Spatial-Normalization-of-Brain-PET-Images/README.md

 # SNBPI

 A toolbox for spatial normalization of brain PET images
+Please cite the original article:
+* Spatial Normalization of Brain PET Image Using Adaptive Brain Probabilistic Atlas
 ## Requirements
 * matlab 2020a or later
 * SPM12 (https://www.fil.ion.ucl.ac.uk/spm/)